The Best Backpacking Backpacks of 2017

-In the end, after extensive testing with normal 30-40 lb loads, the new Osprey Atmos 65 AG was one of the most comfortable packs in our review; with its trampoline style suspension that spread out the load very evenly, our testers rarely got hot spots on their backs nor their hips, even after extended cross country travel in warmer conditions.
-For heavier loads, the Arc'teryx Altra 65, Gregory Baltoro 65 and the Osprey Xenith 75 tied for most comfortable product in this category.
-All three of these packs use high quality foam that achieve a nice balance of support and comfort.
+Osprey Atmos 65 AG scored at the top for comfort.
+Its trampoline style suspension spreads the load evenly.
+Our testers rarely got hot spots on their backs nor their hips, even after extended cross country travel in warmer conditions.
+For heavier loads, the Arc'teryx Altra 65, Gregory Baltoro 65 and the Osprey Xenith 75 tied for the most comfortable product in this category.
+All three of these packs use high-quality foam that achieves a nice balance of support and comfort.
 Our testers thought that the Altra's pivoting waist belt was the most comfortable in the review and did the best job of transferring weight from our pack to our hips.
 However, while the Altra's shoulder straps were good, after extended side-by-side testing, they just didn't feel as comfortable as the Xenith 75 or the Baltoro 65.
-The thinness and ergonomics just couldn't match that of the overall design of the Xenith and Baltoro, which we thought used nicer foam and better face fabric, while offering slightly better articulation and an overall superior design that our testers liked better.
+The thinness and ergonomics just couldn't match that of the overall design of the Xenith and Baltoro, which we thought used nicer foam and better face fabric while offering slightly better articulation and an overall superior design that our testers liked better.

 Not far behind the Xenith 75 and the Baltoro was the Gregory Contour 60, The North Face Banchee 65, and Osprey Aether 60 and 70L.
 While these models weren't quite as comfortable as the two packs listed above, they weren't very far behind either.
 For medium and lighter weight loads of around 30-40 lbs, we noticed significantly less of a difference between packs, but once we crested 40 pounds, additional weight was exponentially challenging for packs to handle.

 The fabric Osprey uses on the inside of the shoulder straps of the Osprey Xenith 75 and Osprey Aether 70 was incredible, while the feeling of the Atmos 65 AG was our favorite on bare skin; the shape and articulation of these packs was second to none.
 A lot of people ask about the heat moldable waist belt featured on the Aether among other models of Osprey packs.
-After extensive testing, there is very little, if any difference, between molding it in a convection oven, or just breaking it in the old fashion way (AKA using it).
-After side-by-side testing a molded waist belt and one that had been used for a three day trip, there was almost no difference that we were able to note.
+After extensive testing, there is little, if any difference, between molding it in a convection oven, or just breaking it in the old fashion way (AKA using it).
+After side-by-side testing a molded waist belt and one that had been used for a three-day trip, there was almost no difference.

 The Aircontact's shoulder straps and waist belt were very comfortable, but not quite as comfortable as the Xenith 75 and Baltoro 65.
-The Air Contact's padding was noticeably bulkier and hotter and the shoulder straps were not shaped quite as nice for most of our testers.
+The Air Contact's padding was noticeably bulkier and hotter, and the shoulder straps were not shaped quite as nice for most of our testers.
 If you feel like you carry more than 40-45 lbs on a regular basis, we would recommend the Xenith 75, Altra 65, or the Baltoro 65.
-If you're not going to commonly carry 40 or more pounds, we loved how the Osprey Atmos 65 AG and The North Face Banchee 65 felt as long as we didn't overload them.
+If you rarely carry 40 or more pounds, we loved how the Osprey Atmos 65 AG and The North Face Banchee 65 felt as long as we didn't overload them.
 These packs felt good up to 40 lbs; above 50 lbs, the Xenith and Baltoro were superior.